-It’s big day for the 80s, topped by 30th anniversary parties for a pair of era staples.
+It’s big day for the 80s.
 We’ll start with The Lost Boys, Joel Schumacher’s teen vampire romp that became an indispensable shared experience for Generation X. I’ll be honest: it’s not great, especially when compared to Kathryn Bigelow’s brilliant Near Dark which came out the same year.
 But Schumacher did find a dangerous vibe to a movie aimed squarely at adolescents… and he had a serious ace in the hole with Kiefer Sutherland.
 The sight of him striding down the Santa Carla boardwalk sizing up potential victims like fresh steak captures everything the film wants to say in a single youthful swagger.
 He and Jason Patric (as his heroic/romantic nemesis) give far more of a reason to tune in than the two Coreys (Haim and Feldman) who were then approaching the peak of their fame.
 (Haim’s tragic death takes a lot of the fun out of this flick.)
 Nevertheless, its shabbiness hide some flashes of brilliance, and for Gen-Xers, it remains an affectionate ode to our youth.
-It opened 30 years ago today in 1987.
+It opened today in 1987.

-Also celebrating its 30th is The Living Daylights, Timothy Dalton’s initial outing as 007 after Roger Moore finally hung up the PPK.
+Also opening on the same day is The Living Daylights, Timothy Dalton’s initial outing as 007 after Roger Moore finally hung up the PPK.
 I maintain that it’s one of the very best Bonds out there, returning the character to his grittier roots after Moore’s superspy romps had run their course.
 (The opening chase in Gibraltar remains a franchise highlight.)
 Dalton’s Bond probably comes the closest to the original Ian Fleming novels as any actor yet, and while his reign was brief, it remains an honorable chapter in the storied character’s life.
 The Living Daylights opened in 1987.

 Closer to the present, it’s a little early to start canonizing the original Guardians of the Galaxy, and I confess that — while I like it a great deal so PLEASEFORTHELOVEOFGODSTOPHITTINGME — I don’t quite love it the way so many people do.
 But it does show how flexible and varied the MCU is becoming, and its snarky space opera vibe remains uniquely its own in a genre dominated by Star Wars clones.
 It opened today in 2014.